-The following table sets forth the amount and percent of Common Shares which, as of March 17, 2003 (except as otherwise indicated), are deemed under the rules of the Securities and Exchange Commission ("SEC") to be "beneficially owned" by each Director (excluding the Chairman and Chief Executive Officer and the Vice Chairman), by each nominee for Director, by the Company's five most highly compensated executive officers, by such persons and the other executive officers as a group, and by any person or "group" (as that term is used in the Securities Exchange Act of 1934) known to the Company as of that date to be a "beneficial owner" of more than 5% of the outstanding Common Shares.
+The following table sets forth the amount and percent of Common Shares which, as of March 15, 2004 (except as otherwise indicated), are deemed under the rules of the Securities and Exchange Commission ("SEC") to be "beneficially owned" by each Director (excluding the Chairman, President and Chief Executive Officer and the Vice Chairman), by each nominee for Director, by the Company's Chief Executive Officer, the other four most highly compensated executive officers and two other individuals, as named in the Summary Compensation Table ("named executive officers"), by such persons and the other executive officers as a group, and by any person or "group" (as that term is used in the Securities Exchange Act of 1934) known to the Company as of that date to be a "beneficial owner" of more than five percent of the outstanding Common Shares.
+To the Company's knowledge, there are no holders of five percent or more of the Company's Preferred Shares outstanding.
+No Directors, executive officers hold any Preferred Shares.